undyau/meos-oz/code/installer/readme.txt

+  04 February 2021 3.7.1221.4
+- If season ticket data has unknown class, try converting class to an abbreviation eg "Veteran Men" -> "VM" to see if that matches.

   09 January 2021 3.7.1221.3
 - Set default SSS controls to 101-130.
 Previously the default set was 201-230, but conmtrols 101-130 were aliased to that